luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ### OpenBLAS

-Let&#8217;s install OpenBLAS, this is one of the key pieces of this installation.
+Let's install OpenBLAS, this is one of the key pieces of this installation.

 <pre class="lang:sh decode:true" title="Install OpenBlas">$ brew install openblas --with-openmp
 </pre>